 - Review of SON’s YouTube channel for short videos of former events.

-- No saving seats for late-arriving guests.
+- Seats should not be saved for late-arriving guests.

 The following items are not allowed and may be confiscated: